osvasali/my-coe332-hws/README.md

   - Kubernetes (k8s) are used to deploy a Flask API that uses Redis to create a test environment for the application.
 The application reads meteorite landing data from a json file and oututs the result to the user.
 - `homework07` International Space Station Tracker - Behavioral Diagram
   - the behavioral diagram is for a midterm found [here](https://github.com/osvasali/ISS-Tracking-Application-Using-Flask).

-## Organization of the README Files
-Below is a brief description of each section in the homework README files.

-### Homework Objectives
-Details the key areas of study from the homework.

-### Homework Description
-Describes the scenario of the homework and what its trying to accomplish.

-### Scripts
-Briefly describes of each script and describes the tasks accomplished by each script.

-### How to Run the Code
-Provides a step by step tutorial on how to use the code and a detailed description on how to interpret the output.